NigarumOvum/brealy-padron-rodriguez-portfolio-react/README.md

 ## Description

-<p align='center'>My personal Portfolio Web App Developed with React(JSX) & TypeScript using the Model-View-View-Model (MVVM) architectural pattern, CSS/SASS/syled-components for styles.
+<p align='center'>My personal Portfolio Web App Developed with React(JSX) & TypeScript using the Model-View-View-Model (MVVM) architectural pattern, CSS and syled-components for styles.

 I made use of Async/Await and Fetch to connect to GitHub API to retrieve my Github Repos and using map() inside return function with a setInterval() of 1sec inside useEffect hook.